When it comes to Child, You Can’t take Chances!

 Each Child is Unique – So is the child Custody case!

-While you choose Peel Family Lawyers as your preferred child custody lawyers, our experts help you understand get a clear understanding of difference custody scenarios, so you stay clear of your options and future road map.
+While you choose Peel Family Lawyers as your preferred child custody lawyers ontario, our experts help you understand get a clear understanding of difference custody scenarios, so you stay clear of your options and future road map.

-Our services for different child custody cases include:
+Our services for different child custody lawyers cases include:

 In such cases, the children custody is handed over to both the parents equally (one gets the custody over few, while the other gets the custody of the rest).
 Most of the time, judge’s lookout for best possible scenario for children and let elder children decide whom they want to be on their own.
 Our expert child custody lawyers will give you a bold representation in the courtroom, while convincing the court to rule in your favor.

 In sole custody scenarios, the entire custody and decision-making control is handed over to single parent.
-When you partner with Peel Family Lawyers, you can be sure of the strongest and most transparent court representation of your case that gives you the ultimate right over child’s custodianship.
+When you partner with Peel Family Lawyers, you can be sure of the strongest and most transparent court representation of your case by child custody lawyers that gives you the ultimate right over child’s custodianship.

 In shared custody, each parent gets the physical custody of children, while children spent at least 40% of their time with each of the parent.